scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 6. Building the compute package – Build the compute package to prepare for the training process.
 7. Initializing the seed model – Generate the initial model to start the training process.
 8. Initializing the server-side – Set up the server-side of the federated learning system.
-9. Starting the clients – Launch the clients that will participate in the federated training.
+9. Connecting and starting the clients – Connect the clients that will participate in the federated training.
 10. Training the global model – Observe how the global model improves through the aggregation of client updates and monitor training progress.

 By following these steps, you will not only gain hands-on experience with the FEDn platform but also learn how to integrate object detection tasks with YOLOv8 in a federated learning environment.